 The warming ranges from 1 to 3°C. Area mean precipitation increases and area mean soil moisture decreases marginally in summer.
-However, throughout the region, there are areas of both increase and decrease in both parameters throughout the region.
+However, throughout the region, there are areas of both increase and decrease in both parameters.

-Southern Europe (35°-50°N 10°W- 45°E)
+Southern Europe (35°-50°N 10°W-45°E)